 \section{Summary, conclusion, and outlook}

-This work lays the foundation for a rigorous understanding of information geometric regularization.
+This work is a first step toward a rigorous understanding of information geometric regularization.
 We focus on the unidimensional pressureless case, and establish the existence of solutions in $C^{k}$ that match the regularity of the initial velocity field.
 By means of $\Gamma$-convergence, we also prove that IGR solutions converge to entropy solutions of the pressureless Euler equation in the limit $\alpha \to 0$.
 Important future directions remain, most notably the inclusion of pressure forces and study of multidimensional problems.
-In these cases, IGR lacks a straightforward variational form as the one used in \cref{eqn:variational_exp}.
+In these cases, IGR lacks a straightforward variational form such as the one used in \cref{eqn:variational_exp}.
 We anticipate that these extensions will require techniques more akin to those ordinarily used in differential equations and evolutionary PDEs, such as fixed point arguments and energy estimates.
 Even for the unidimensional pressureless case considered in this work, these techniques seem more natural for proving uniqueness of solutions, their continuous dependence on the initial data, and quantitative convergence results for $\alpha \to 0$ in the absence of shock waves.
 We therefore defer these exciting directions to future work.